 The Committee shall select a vice-chair who will act as Chair in the absence of the Chair or in the event of a conflict of interest of the Chair.
-The Chair would be deemed to have a conflict of interest in matters relating to any permit or matters held by the Chair.
+The Chair would be deemed to have a conflict of interest in matters relating to any permit held by the Chair.

-Specific duties of the Chair of the Committee are given in Figure 2, 3.2.2
+The duties of the Chair of the Committee are given in Figure 3.2.2

-3.6 The Radiation Safety Officer
+3.5 Radiation Safety Officer

 The Radiation Safety Officer acts as a consultant to the Committee and its Chair on matters pertaining to legislation and radiation safety practices and procedures.
-The Radiation Safety Officer is responsible for the day-to-day administration of the radiation safety program and as such has the authority to monitor and enforce the provisions of the radiation safety program and the conditions of the internal radiation safety permits.
+The Radiation Safety Officer is responsible for the day-to-day administration of the radiation safety program and as such has the authority to monitor and enforce the provisions of the university radiation safety program and the conditions of the internal permits.

 The Radiation Safety Officer works closely with the Chair of the Radiation Safety Committee to implement and monitor the radiation safety program.
-The Radiation Safety Officer reports to both the Vice President Research and Innovation through the Chair of the Radiation Safety Committee and the Executive Director, Research Services and to the Vice-President, Human Resources and Services.
+The Radiation Safety Officer reports to both the Vice President Research, Innovation and International through the Chair of the Radiation Safety Committee and the Manager, Research Services and to the Vice-President, Human Resources and Services.